Parlays & Teasers Explained

 There’s always the possibility of a “push,” or a tie in one element of your parlay.

-For example, if you bet on the on the Raptors at -8 against the Nets and they won by a score of 108-100, this would be a “push.”
-If your bet was part of the parlay you’d made, it would result in one leg of your parlay being unsuccessful.
-Consequently, you’d either lose your parlay, or your sportsbook would consider your entire parlay to be “push,” and you’d receive your money back.
+For example, if you bet on the Raptors at -8 against the Nets and they won by a score of 108 -100, this would be a “push.”
+If your bet was part of your parlay, one leg would clearly be unsuccessful.
+One of two things is likely to happen in this scenario:

 The way a sportsbook handles a “push” in a parlay depends on their terms and conditions.
 Always read them before laying any cash down!

 What Are Teasers in Betting?

-Teasers get bettors to adjust spreads in their favor, in exchange for a smaller potential payout.
+Teasers allow bettors to adjust spreads in their favor in exchange for a smaller potential payout.
 You may find a betting site that allows you to “tease” the spread of one game in either direction, but betting ‘teasers’ refers specifically to parlays in which the spread or total has been adjusted to your benefit.

 Teasers in Action

-Let’s say you like both Atlanta and Pittsburgh, but are worried about them covering their respective spreads.
-Instead of leaving it as a regular parlay, tease the spreads in your favor.
+Let’s say you like both Atlanta and Pittsburgh in the example below, but are worried about them covering their respective spreads.
+Instead of taking your chances with a regular parlay, you should tease the spreads in your favor.